 Delivering the Victorian Floodplain Management Strategy

-This report details many of the significant achievements made since 2016.
+This Implementation Snapshot highlights many of the significant achievements made since 2016.

 The floodplain management strategy is designed to ensure appropriate response and action is taken in the event of a flood.
 Many communities and authorities are involved in such events, and efficient handling and communication is crucial in protecting from and using floods effectively.